argoproj/argo-workflows/docs/quick-start.md

 ```

 💡 If you want to try out Argo Workflows and don't want to set up a Kubernetes cluster, the community is working on a replacement for the old Katacoda course since
 Katacoda was shut down.
-Please upvote or comment on [this issue](https://github.com/argoproj/argo-workflows/issues/8899) with your support and feedback.
+Please give a thumbs up or comment on [this issue](https://github.com/argoproj/argo-workflows/issues/8899) with your support and feedback.